Sickle Cell Disease

 - We fund research.
 The research we fund today will help improve our future health.
 Our Division of Blood Diseases and Resources (DBDR) oversees the sickle cell disease research we fund, as well as the external clinical research centers.
-The Research centers funded by our Excellence in Hemoglobinopathies Research Award (EHRA) program are helping us understand, measure, and treat pain; non-invasively assess blood flow; prevent stroke or blood clots in the lungs; manage disease complications; and see if modifying how genes are expressed can be used to treat sickle cell disease.
-Search the NIH Research Portfolio Online Reporting Tools (RePORT) to learn about research NHLBI is funding on sickle cell disease.
+Search the NIH RePORTER to learn about research the NHLBI is funding on sickle cell disease.

 - We stimulate high-impact research.
-Our Trans-Omics for Precision Medicine (TOPMed) Program now includes participants with sickle cell disease, which may help us understand how genes contribute to differences in disease severity and how patients respond to treatment.
+Our Cure Sickle Cell Initiative is a NHLBI-led collaborative research effort that will accelerate the development of gene therapies to cure sickle cell disease.
+Our Trans-Omics for Precision Medicine (TOPMed) Program includes participants with sickle cell disease, which may help us understand how genes contribute to differences in disease severity and how patients respond to treatment.
 The NHLBI Strategic Vision highlights ways we may support research over the next decade, including new efforts for sickle cell disease.

 Learn about other exciting ways we are advancing research to improve the lives of people with sickle cell disease.

 - Exploring ways gene therapy may help develop new treatments or find a cure for sickle cell disease.
-As new therapeutic targets are found, there is great interest to use gene editing or gene transfer techniques to treat or even cure sickle cell disease.
-One possible target is fetal hemoglobin, because increased fetal hemoglobin helps protect against the effects of hemoglobin S protein.
-Researchers are exploring whether gene editing can help reactivate expression of fetal hemoglobin genes already in blood cells.
+As new therapeutic targets are found, there is great interest in using gene editing or gene transfer techniques to treat or even cure sickle cell disease.
+One possible target is fetal hemoglobin, because increased fetal hemoglobin helps protect against the effects of hemoglobin S. Researchers are exploring whether gene editing can help reactivate expression of fetal hemoglobin genes already in blood cells.
 They are also looking at whether they can introduce and express new fetal hemoglobin genes in blood cells of patients with sickle cell disease.

 - Understanding how genes may affect how sickle cell disease patients experience pain.
 NHLBI-funded research has found that more frequent and severe pain crises may predict a worse outcome for people with sickle cell disease.
 We are interested in researching how genes may contribute to how people with sickle cell disease experience different amounts and frequencies of pain.